melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

 * Any Home Assistant downtime will not have logging of power or prices
 * The clock on your HA computer may not be in sync with Amber's clock, so the 30 minute period may be shifted slightly

-For example, my inverter typically reports imported and exported power about 2% lower than what is received by Amber.
+For example, my inverter typically reports imported and exported power about 2% lower than what is reported by the smart meter to Amber.
 In the `inverter_import_power` and `inverter_export_power` template sensors there is a `correctionFactor` variable which helps to compensate for this - I have it set to 1.02.

 _Sensor Flow_
 need a new diagram